Canada's Longest Running Marathon

 In 2021, the last year as Scotiabank as title sponsor, the event took place in the fall rather than the spring.
 It was the first Calgary Marathon in 28 months and there were 5029 participants, with just over 1000 participating virtually.
 On the Wednesday before the event a State of Emergency was called by the province of Alberta and despite all the planning, the event was at risk of being cancelled.
 Strong covid-19 mitigation plans that exceeded what was being required allowed the event to move forward.
 On September 19, 2021 Calgary Marathon became the largest race to happen since the beginning of the pandemic.

-Starting out as one man's dream almost fifty years ago, the Calgary Marathon has evolved and grown into what it is today.
-We invite you to join us this May and run the marathon at the 2020 Calgary Marathon race weekend and become part of its proud history.
+Starting out as one man's dream almost sixty years ago, the Calgary Marathon has evolved and grown into what it is today.
+We invite you to join us in May at the Servus Calgary Marathon race weekend and become part of its proud history.